markolalovic/pedestrian-detection/README.md

 This repository contains the source code of a research project to develop a machine learning model that detects pedestrians in images with a focus on autonomous driving applications.

-Check the [testing video](https://youtu.be/M0r1JTfh9fE) to see the model detections.
+Check the [testing video](https://youtu.be/M0r1JTfh9fE) to see the models detections.

 ## Overview